-Education certificate: this kind of documents is most needed in companies when employees are asked to submit a proof of their educational achievements. notarizing it will prove that documents are valid in a particular country.
+- Education Certificate: this kind of documents is most needed in companies when employees are asked to submit proof of their educational achievements. notarizing it will prove that documents are valid in a particular country.

 There are some basic requirements for notarization of a document such as:

 - Related persons or agents or representatives must be present (for some specific documents).

 - Original and copy of UAE identity card must be presented for nationals and residents

 - All original documents that need to be notarized

 This would be the general steps involved in the notary process.
 Methods may differ depending on the type of documents presented.

 Step 1 - Notary reviewing that document is original.
 Notary will not certify copies of the original document

 Step 2 - The private notary will sign and stamp the original and a copy of the entire document.